Mechanical Marie: Anime

 An anime television series adaptation was announced on August 5, 2024.
 It is produced by Zero-G and Liber, and directed by Junji Nishimura, with scripts written by Mariko Kunisawa, characters designed by Yoko Kikuchi, and music composed by Yasuharu Takanashi and Johannes Nilsson.
-The series premiered on Tokyo MX on October 5, 2025, and is also airing on ytv and BS Fuji.
+The series aired on Tokyo MX from October 5 to December 21, 2025; it was also broadcast on ytv and BS Fuji.
 The opening theme song is "Honto to Uso" (ホントトウソ), performed by Harutya, and the ending theme song is "Cross Heart: Itsuwari no Nai Kimochi" (Cross heart〜偽りのない気持ち), performed by Nao Tōyama as her character Marie.
-(Note: A duet version of "Cross Heart: Itsuwari no Nai Kimochi", featuring Tōyama (as Marie) and Ami Koshimizu (as Marie 2), served as the ending theme song for the fourth episode.)
+(Note: A duet version of "Cross Heart: Itsuwari no Nai Kimochi", featuring Tōyama (as Marie) and Ami Koshimizu (as Marie 2), served as the ending theme song starting with the fourth episode.)
 Crunchyroll is streaming the series.
 Medialink licensed the series in Southeast Asia for streaming on Ani-One Asia's YouTube channel.